1973 Luhuo earthquake: Earthquake

 The Luhuo segment of the Xianshuihe fault system was also the source of a magnitude 7.5 earthquake in 1816.
 Field research through trenching at the Luhuo segment however, revealed a record of earthquake history on the fault in the past 3,000 years.
 The first event identified in the exposed strata layers corresponded to the year 769 BC.
 Five additional events were also identified to have occurred in the years 318–545 AD, 677–833 AD, and 1008–1444 AD.
-A recurrence interval has been calculated at between 157–1,200 years for the earthquakes from 769 BC–1973 AD.
+A recurrence interval has been calculated at between 157 and 1,200 years for the earthquakes from 769 BC–1973 AD.